 First impressions (after only one interview and some footage of trees and boats in my backyard).

 The Canon T2i definitely has a better image when compared to the Panasonic DVX 100A.
 The DVX was equipped with a Seinnheiser wireless lav, so in audio aspects the Panasonic beat the Canon but only because the Panasonic was set up to win.
 Plus, not having an external mic attached to the Canon allowed me to hear how it recorded.
 The air conditioner was on.
 The room was small with hard walls.
 The subject spoke very gently.
 All in all, it was a terrible place and manner to conduct an interview; which is the perfect way to test a camera.

-Any camera can perform well when placed to suit its best characteristics.
+perform well when placed to suit its best characteristics.
 How does it perform when everything that could go wrong goes wrong?

 The Canon would be best suited with an external mic for serious interviews.
 It recorded the sound well enough, put the audio doesn't have body or texture.
 (The Flip MinoHD may have the Canon t2i beat for audio recording).

 Visually, from a video recording perspective, the Canon T2i works very well.

 The body, however, is plastic and may only survive a couple of drops, but that is what, in part, you are paying for when you upgrade to a Canon 60D or 7D.
 The inside, the working components of the T2i and the 7D are essentially the same.
 But the price difference is about $700.
 Am I getting $700 more worth of kick ass DSLR Canon video?
 No. Buying used, I could probably buy two T2i's for the cost of one 7D.
 Plus, there are those rubber body gloves you can buy for your camera.
 They work pretty well to provide the T2i with a little more protection.